 Cruciate Ligament (ACL) tears.
 Why palpation alone is inaccurate, X-rays can be

 helpful, but the best diagnostic tool is an arthroscopic examination.
 It

 is extremely accurate and very non-invasive (great video example of healthy vs.

-Click in center of video to pause or re-start, hit refresh or F5 to stop player or re-watch.
+Click in the center of the video to play, pause or re-start it.
 Video loading...few more seconds.

 over 5 minutes

 Most often seen in small breeds, it is generally inherited but can be the result of traumatic

 Be sure to see Elbow and

 Dysplasia video!
 Diagnosis, X-rays, lameness explained and how you may

 be able to prevent or modify dysplasia in your dog.
 There is much to learn